 So we thought, “What if we could invent better ‘duct tape’?”Of course, we’re not the first folks who have had this thought and we won’t be the last.
 But what’s interesting about the innovation in this space is that most solutions only solve a piece of the problem.There are many great solutions that can slice and dice your data a thousand ways to Sunday and create thousands more animated visualizations.
 This is great eye-candy—but what decisions do those fancy graphics drive?
 And does it do anything to unite your team strategically?

 The truth is, most dashboarding solutions are built by accountants and engineers; well-meaning folks who really like numbers and enjoy tinkering with them.
 But we needed to solve a different problem.
 It’s one thing to know how many widgets you sold in Kazakhstan and an entirely different thing to know if you should be doing business in Kazakhstan.

 We finally asked ourselves: “What if we created a way for organizations to capture the quantitative and qualitative information they need to make decisions, optimize the experience to drive decision-making, and ensure that projects were actually managed?
 What if we built better duct tape?”

 And with that, ClearPoint Strategy was born.

 With these key business issues and vital software shortcomings in mind, we set about building a new kind of application—an application designed by managers and executives, for managers and executives.
 A tool to facilitate decision-making and execution.
 A tool to help you make better decisions, faster.

 So, thanks for reading—we’re glad you’re here.
 Take a look through our site and check out what we’re all about.
-And if you really want to get to know ClearPoint, you should request a free trial or have one of our strategy experts guide you through a demo.
+And if you really want to get to know ClearPoint, you have one of our strategy experts guide you through a demo.
 We think you’ll agree we’re something different.